8ivek/ya_pricing_table/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple WordPress plugin to create pricing tables easily without any programming knowledge.
+Simple WordPress plugin to create pricing tables in post or pages easily with no programming knowledge.

 == Description ==

-Simple WordPress plugin to create pricing tables easily without any programming knowledge.
+Simple WordPress plugin to create pricing tables in post or pages easily with no programming knowledge.
 With this plugin you can also create or update templates located inside **templates** folder of the plugin directory (if you know how to edit html and css).
 We are continuously planning to improve our plugin and make it one of the best pricing table plugins.

 == Installation ==